SageTheWizard/Like-Rabbits/Readme.md

 It uses rabbits to simulate evolution to best fit their enviorment

 ## Current Features
-- Two premade rabbits (Ninja and Standard)
+- Three premade rabbits (Fluffy, Ninja and Standard)
-- One premade enviorment (Standard Enviorment)
+- Two premade enviorment (Standard and Snowy)
 - Three different special traits that will randomly mutate

 ## What Doesn't Work